RA-CONSULTING/AUREON-QUANTUM-TRADING-SYSTEM-AQTS-/README.md

 ---

+## 📑 QGITA Whitepaper

+Dive deeper into the theoretical underpinnings of the QGITA detection engine in the [Quantum Gravity in the Act whitepaper](docs/QGITA_Whitepaper.md).
+The document details the Fibonacci-tightened curvature stage, Lighthouse consensus model, ablation findings, and broader implications for complex signal analysis.

+---

-Built with 💎 by R&A Consulting and Brokerage Services Ltd
-Belfast, Northern Ireland
+Built with 💎 by R&A Consulting and Brokerage Services Ltd Belfast, Northern Ireland